 First of all it’s messy with all the quotes, even though this is a super simple example.

-But more importantly, the “padding” on the “a” tag - the @media query should override the normal padding.
+query should override the normal padding.
 But using JavaScript, they had to recreate base CSS functionality, and didn’t put it back together quite right.